HPatto/members_only/README.md

 I tried several different HTML rendering options, and settled on Handlebars.
 I was looking for the ability to pass in database content and have re-useable templates.
 Writing feels more natural with HTML-style syntax.

-CSS / Sass with distinct variable definition has been enjoyable.
+CSS / Sass with key variable definition has been enjoyable to use.
 I found earlier projects to get cluttered quickly, and now employ "style guide" parameters that allow rapid change.

 #### Backend